by Calculated Risk on 4/29/2019 10:36:00 AM

-Based on these regional surveys, it seems likely the ISM manufacturing index will be at about the same level in January as in December.
-The consensus forecast is for a reading of 54.0 (to be released on Friday, February 1st).
+Based on these regional surveys, it seems likely the ISM manufacturing index will be at about the same level in April as in March, maybe slightly lower.
+The consensus forecast is for a reading of 55.0, down slightly from 55.3 in March (to be released on Wednesday, May 1st).

 Posted by Calculated Risk on 4/29/2019 10:36:00 AM